-At Linchfield Community Primary School we are committed to ensuring equality of opportunity in line with the Equality Act of October 2010.
+At Linchfield Academy we are committed to ensuring equality of opportunity in line with the Equality Act of October 2010.
 We seek to demonstrate this through all aspects of school life and in particular through our commitment to every child, fulfilling their potential.
 This commitment applies to our work in the classroom, our pupil support systems, our recruitment and retention of staff and our work in the local and wider community.

 Our school population changes on a year to year basis as the school adds additional year groups.
 As a school we will ensure that all pupils have the opportunity to achieve the very best that they are capable of and will also guide parents on how they can support their child’s achievement.
 Where pupils experience barriers to their success we will work with them to address these in a sensitive and sympathetic way.